alexasahis/dockereq/README.md

 * [Docker Compose](https://github.com/docker/compose/releases)

 ### Building from source (Optional)
 * DockerEQ can build eqemu from latest source.
 To do so, it will pull from a described git repository and place it's contents inside the src/ directory.
-Running the `build.sh` script will walk you through this procedure.
+Running the `build` script will walk you through this procedure.

 ### Preparing Environment
 * Copy binaries such as world, ucs, zone, etc compiled for linux to eqemu_data/.